8r14z/coding-interview-prep/README.md

 7. Using heap to find min/max
 Heap is an important data structure, it's key for priority queue and most problems related to scheduling or optimize timeline will involve heap.

+8. Prefix sum: where we can optimize an result by previously calculated results in a sequence